nayanatara07/connectSphere/README.md

    - **Description:** Include detailed information about the issue or feature request.
 Be as specific as possible about what needs to be changed or added.

 5. **Submit the Issue:**
    Click the "Submit new issue" button to create the issue.
-You will need to wait for it to be assigned to you by the maintainers (Happy Yadav or Veedansh ).
+You will need to wait for it to be assigned to you by the maintainer (Nayanatara ).

 ### 2. Clone the Repository